 - In Might and Magic VI and VII, as long as you're fighting in turn-based mode you can take off your broken armour, hand it to a team-mate with enough ranks in Repair, have him fix it and pass it back to you, and put it back on again.
 What's more, he can fix any of your broken rings, helms, cloaks, weapons, shields... you can, if necessary, strip down from full battle mode into your undies and get dressed again, all before the enemy can move.

-- This turns out to be important in VII when you reach the Starship Lincoln.
-There's a posse of big nasty droids waiting when you get in, and you have only a diving suit to protect you.
+- This turns out to be important at the end of VII when you reach the Starship Lincoln.
+It's crashed on the ocean floor and you have to dive there.
+When you get inside, there's a posse of big nasty droids waiting for you, and you have only a diving suit to protect you.
+Which is exactly as helpful as you'd think it is when compared to your very best endgame suit of plate armour.
 Fortunately, in turn-based mode there's no bar to taking the suit off and putting all your best gear on, while the droids wait helplessly.

 - AdventureQuest Worlds allows you to switch armor, weapons, gear and even classes this way, but only when you're out of combat.